Use your Microsoft 365 mailbox in a better client. Without leaving Microsoft

 - Teams integration.
 Outlook’s deep ties to Teams chats, meetings, and presence are not in Epistles, and we have no plan to embed Teams.
 If you live in Teams, you will still want it open in its own application.

 - Advanced calendar features.
-Epistles reads and writes Outlook calendar events through Graph, including invitations, recurring events, and scheduling.
+Epistles reads and writes Outlook calendar events through the same private API, including invitations, recurring events, and scheduling.
 Shared calendars and delegated mailboxes work.
 Resource booking, scheduling assistant with free-busy across rooms, and Microsoft Bookings are things Outlook still does better.

 - Microsoft 365 administrator features.
 Mail flow rules, compliance holds, eDiscovery, message tracing: those are administrator surfaces and stay in the Microsoft 365 admin centre where they belong.
 Epistles is a user’s client.